 Students are normally expected to attend at least 70% of all classes each year.
 However this requirement only applies to average attendance across the whole academic year and can be met by attending either online classes, face-to-face classes or a mixture of both online and face-to-face classes.
 Exceptions to the attendance requirement can be considered with supporting evidence.

-As an English law qualification, the Graduate Diploma in English and Hong Kong Law also gives you a recognized pathway towards legal practice in England & Wales after just two year’s part-time study.
-You can continue directly to either the Bar Training Course (BTC) or the Legal Practice Course (LPC)* for intending barristers and solicitors respectively, at Manchester Metropolitan University and many other English universities (Students taking the Bar route will need at least a second class degree, pass the Bar Aptitude Test and meet the requirements of the Bar Standards Board).
-After completing the BTC, students taking the Bar route can be called to the Bar in England and use the title of Barrister when not providing legal services.
-However you will need to complete a legal traineeship before you can qualify to practice as a solicitor or barrister in England & Wales and provide legal services.
+As an English law qualification, the Graduate Diploma in English and Hong Kong Law that is jointly run with MMU also gives you a recognised pathway towards legal practice in England & Wales.
+The programme provides an excellent starting point for continuing on towards the new Solicitors Qualifying Examination (SQE) for qualifying as a solicitor in England and Wales.
+You can also progress directly to the Bar Training Course (BTC) for intending barristers at Manchester Metropolitan University and many other English universities.
+(You need at least a 2nd class degree, IELTS test result of 7.5 or above and meet the requirements of the Bar Standards Board).
+After completing the BTC, students can be called to the Bar in England & Wales and use the title of Barrister when not providing legal services.
+However you will also need to complete pupillage before you can qualify to practice and provide legal services.

 While the Graduate Diploma in English and Hong Kong Law is widely prized as a unique fast track to legal practice, every year we also receive hundreds of applications from students seeking to advance their career prospects in business, compliance and many other industries where legal knowledge is an integral part of job duties.
 The Graduate Diploma in English and Hong Kong Law provides a fast track to advanced legal studies as it allows you to proceed directly to a wide range of LLM programmes (if you have a second class degree or above), including those offered by The University of Hong Kong, City University of Hong Kong and the part-time University of London external programme.